stackabletech/integration-tests/README.md

 ## Set up a test kind-cluster with cluster examples deployed

-This will install the `simple-<operator>-cluster.yaml` files in the `examples` folder of the specified operators.

-This will start the Trino, Hive and OPA operators and deploy **all** the `simple` examples in each operator's `examples` folder:
+This will start the Trino operator and deploy the `simple-<operator>-cluster.yaml` example in the operator's `examples` folder:

-    ./create_test_cluster.py --debug --kind --operator trino hive opa --example

-This will start the Trino, Hive and OPA operators but **only** deploy the `simple` example from the OPA operator.

-    ./create_test_cluster.py --debug --kind --operator trino hive opa --example opa
+    ./create_test_cluster.py --debug --kind --operator trino --example

 ## Run KUTTL tests